EvelynCai/algorithm-problems-and-how-to-solve-them/README.md

-# Preface
+# PREFACE

-### Thanks for reading!

-This is a book of my thoughts on algorithm problems \(mostly from Leetcode\) and how to solve them.
+Hello World!
+Thanks for reading my gitbook on algorithm problems and how to solve them.

-When I was studying in Carnegie Mellon University, I took a course called _Data Structures for Application Programmers_.
-The instructor of the course, Terry, impressed me with his master of data structures, and his passion to dive deep into the details.
-It was at that time that I started to reflect on my attitude on algorithms problems as a candidate of software/application engineer.

-I was used to taking the problems, esp.
-Leetcode problems as tasks to accomplish so that I can pass job interviews.
-And of course, I didn't want to take a second look at them after seeing the "Accept".
-I practiced them because I held the belief that the candidates who're able to solve such problems during interviews get their desirable jobs.
-It turned out that I've messed up with the cause and result.

-It's not being able to write the bug-free solutions of Leetcode problems that results in offers, but the qualifications demonstrated in solving the Leetcode problems.
-Therefore, it's important to figure out why most companies consider algorithm problems as the most cost-effective way of talent acquisition.
-In other words, what interviewers expect in the following 30-45 minutes when he/she asks an algorithm problem.

-So I started to write this book.
-For one thing, I summarize my thoughts to deepen my knowledge and experience on data structures and algorithms, which is the fundamental skills of software development.
-For another thing, I inspire myself to reflect on not only "HOW", but also "WHY" so that I can connect these problems with the career development as software engineers.

-It'll be a long list even though I'm just starting with basic data structures and algorithms for application engineers.
-Anyway, I'll make it gradually and review recursively.
-Hope it can help with my career which starts as a junior software engineer, and if possible, yours as well.
+## WHY
+It is a truth universally acknowledged that `Programs = Data Structures + Algorithms`.
+So solving algorithm problems is a common interview evaluation for software engineer candidates.

+However, when I saw the thousands of problems on Online Judgement systems like Leetcode, I didn't have a clue of where to get started and how to deal with them.
+Fortunately, I took _Data Structures for Application Programmers_ at Carnegie Mellon University.
+The course instructor, Terry, impressed me with his knowledge in data structures, passion to dive deep, and empowerment of students to solve algorithm problems.

+It was at that time that I decided to note down how I approach the fundamental algorithm problems to become a more solid software engineer.
+For one thing, I want to summarize my thoughts and thus deepening my understanding.
+For another thing, I like sharing and giving back to the tech community.
+I'd be glad and honored if this hands-on gitbook makes a difference to anyone.

+By the way, the name is actually originated from "Fantastic Beasts and Where to Find Them".
+Hope everyone could enjoy the fun here as in the wizarding world of Harry Potter.

+## WHAT

+I categorize the contents by basic data structures:
+* Array
+* LinkedList
+* Stack
+* Queue
+* Heap
+* Hash Table
+* Tree
+* Graph

+as well as algorithms:
+* Sort
+* Search
+* Recursion
+* Sliding Window
+* Dynamic Programming
+* Greedy Algorithm

+There are some categories for problems of certain types:
+* String
+* Bit Manipulation
+* Math
+* Games
+* Design

+The last section summarizes some tips and tricks in Java implementation of solutions.

+## HOW

+Each chapter starts with an overview.

+After the high-level understanding, I dive deep into each specific algorithm (mostly Leetcode) problem with details of:
+* problem description, examples, and assumptions
+* solutions, complexity analysis, and why
+* Java implementation
+* comments, notes or extensions

+Reading each chapter and start with its overview is rather independent.
+Searching problem names also works if you want to be aware of one certain problem quickly.

+## WHO

+If you have any comment or advice, feel free to reach out to me at: https://www.linkedin.com/in/yuqingcai/